 A penny for his thoughts after swapping Dortmund for Arsenal.

-He’s scored two times since arriving in north London but has only been on the winning side once.
+He’s scored six times since arriving in north London but has only been on the winning side five times.

 Still, at least he can tell the kids about the time he played with Alex Iwobi.